-- Sufficient depth: We require bassinets to be at least 250mm deep.
-This is a strict condition to prevent falls, and is based on the existing folding cot standard (bassinet mode).
-It's common for bassinets to fail this requirement slightly due to different international standards but we stand by our figure.
-Falls can occur when a baby leans or crawls over the sides.
-While you should stop using a bassinet (and transition to a full-sized cot) once your baby can sit up or lift themselves up, you don't want to find out the hard way that baby has learned to do that.
+- Sufficient depth: To prevent falls, bassinets must be at least 250mm deep to be fully recommended.
+This is a strict condition, and is based on the existing folding cot standard (bassinet mode).
+Even bassinets that are slightly under this requirement won't get a complete pass, as falls can occur when a baby leans or crawls over the sides, and you don't want to find out the hard way that baby has learned to do that.
 However, models that are still at least 225mm deep won't be penalised as harshly as one that's much shallower.

 - Horizontal and vertical strength: We test if the bassinet will collapse when force of around 100 Newtons (approximately ten kilos) is applied at various points for ten seconds.
 Similarly we conduct a vertical static load test by placing a 40kg mass on the bassinet for one minute.

 - Head, limb and finger entrapments in openings.

 Bedside sleepers can be used in bassinet mode, so we subject them to the same tests as bassinets (above).
 We also conduct two additional tests: